stackhpc/magnum-terraform/README.md

 While you can create your cluster via the Horizon web interface for OpenStack, we recommend using Terraform to create, resize and destroy your k8s clusters.
 In this repo we include an example Terraform module to make it easier for you to try using Magnum.

 To access OpenStack APIs using the CLI you can create application credentials using OpenStack Horizon (ensuring to click the button marked as dangerous to allow magnum to create credentials that are passed to Kubernetes) that are downloaded as a clouds.yaml file.
-For more details please see: <https://rse-cambridge.github.io/iris-openstack/cambridge> and: <https://docs.openstack.org/python-openstackclient/latest/configuration/index.html>
+For more details please see: <https://docs.openstack.org/python-openstackclient/latest/configuration/index.html>

 To check you have the CLI working, do something like this to test the CLI is working correctly: